Creating a C# MSI Installer with IronBarCode

 Finally, build the Setup Project.
 The installer will be located at: MsiInstallerSample\SetupProject\Release

-We install the application with the MSI file to ensure everything is running smoothly.
+Install the application with the MSI file to ensure everything runs smoothly.
+Testing should cover both installation and uninstallation scenarios to verify proper deployment.

 Download the WinForm MSI App Project